Las Vegas Raiders Playoff & Super Bowl Chances 2025-26

 What Are the Latest Raiders Playoff Odds?

-The Raiders' odds to make the playoffs are +310 at BetMGM, which implies roughly a 24% probability.
-Compared with the rest of the AFC and their AFC West foes, the Raiders, while they look to be improved, still face a very hard schedule, and perhaps they are just a few playmakers away from making a serious run into the postseason.
+The Raiders' odds to make the playoffs are +300 at DraftKings, implying a roughly 25% probability.
+Compared to the rest of the AFC and their AFC West foes, the Raiders, although they appear to be improved, still face a very challenging schedule, and perhaps they are just a few playmakers away from making a serious run into the postseason.

 Updating the Raiders Playoff Chances Week-by-Week